ember-learn/guides-source/guides/v3.4.0/models/customizing-adapters.md

 conform to your backend you can override the `pathForType` method.

-For example, if you did not want to pluralize model names and needed underscore_case instead of camelCase you could override the `pathForType` method like this:
+For example, if you did not want to pluralize model names and needed underscore_case instead of dash-case you could override the `pathForType` method like this:

 ```javascript {data-filename=app/adapters/application.js}